risingwavelabs/risingwave-docs-legacy/docs/performance/performance-best-practices.md

 We determine how the index should be created by checking:

-1. Which columns of the materialized views are used in the `select` statement.
+1. Which columns of the materialized views are used in the `select` statement?
 These columns should all appear in the `include` clause when creating the index.

-2. Which columns of the materialized views are included in an optional `where` condition in the batch queries.
+2. Which columns of the materialized views are included in an optional `where` condition in the batch queries?
 Suppose the batch query filters a column named timestamp with the condition `timestamp between t1 and t2`, then the column `timestamp` should be included in the `index_column`.
 The same principle applies to any other filter conditions such as equality and inequalities.

 We remark that the incremental maintenance of indexes in RisingWave is similar to the incremental maintenance of materialized views but with minimal computation.
 Therefore, it is cost-effective to create indexes in RisingWave.
 We encourage users to detect the patterns in batch queries and create indexes if the pattern occurs frequently or/and a batch query is slow.